Call Today: 206-297-0086

 Yes.
 According to real estate appraisers, for every $1 of electricity that you offset through solar, it will increase the value of your home by $20.
 This means that your home would increase in value immediately by about the total net cost of the system after rebates.

-A rule of thumb is that every 1,000 Watts of solar modules will require 100 sq ft of roof space.
-Since most systems range between 2,000W to 6,000W the roof space required will range from 200 sq ft to 600 sq ft.
+A rule of thumb is that every 1,000 Watts of solar modules will require 80 sq ft of roof space.
+Since the average size system ranges between 5,000W to 7,000W, the roof space required will range from 400 sq ft to 560 sq ft.

 The best roof orientation for the Seattle region is SE to SW with South being the best.
 SE to SW orientations will result in only a slight annual energy reduction of 2% to 4%.
 Even due West or East orientations are workable, but you can expect anywhere from 12% to 18% less production than a Southern orientation, if you have no shading issues then adding a couple more solar modules to your system size will compensate for these losses.
 The best roof pitch or tilt angle is 15° to 45°, with only 2% to 4% loss compared to the "perfect" pitch.
 Even a flat pitch will only result in about a 10% annual output reduction; however, we recommend to never have a flat array due to major soiling issues that will require unacceptable maintenance schedules and reduction of the system life.

 Solar modules have been tested in controlled settings and in the field, with results showing module lifetimes in excess of 25 years.
-Modules typically have 10 to 25 year performance warranties and 1 to 5 year workmanship warranties.
+Modules typically have 25 year performance warranties and 10 year workmanship warranties.

 Since there are no moving parts, the system is basically maintenance free.

-Yes, through "net metering" any excess electricity generated will spin your meter backwards which has the effect of selling your excess power to the utility at a full retail rate.
-On a monthly basis, you pay only the "net" of what power you used.
-If you generate more power than you in a month your utility company will forward your excess solar energy credits to be used during the next month.
+Yes, through net metering any excess electricity generated will spin your meter backwards which has the effect of selling your excess power to the utility at a full retail rate.
+On a monthly basis, you pay only the net of what power you used.
+If you generate more power than you use in a month your utility company will forward your excess solar energy credits to be used during the next month.
 This allows any excess energy generated in the summer to be used during the winter when there is less solar energy and usually higher energy usage.